 Which Sectors are Unaffected of COVID-19?

-- Telecom operators in India are untouched for now from the impact of COVID-19.
+- Telecom operators in India are untouched for now from the COVID-19 can impact SME’s.
 One of the primary reasons is “sufficient buffer stocks” and no immediate need for supply challenges.

 - Fertilizers and the Plastic sector would also be free from pressure as India can source products from local manufacturers.